esmaeil-abedi-dev/prompt-versioning-cli/docs/USER_GUIDE.md

 You → Professional and concise
 🤖 I'll create a prompt for you...
 Generated command:
-promptvc create-prompt --name summarizer --system "You are a professional summarization assistant..." --temperature 0.5 Execute this command to create the prompt?
+promptvc create-prompt prompts/summarizer.yaml --system "You are a professional summarization assistant..." --temperature 0.5 Execute this command to create the prompt?
 [Y/n]:
 ```